 Yes, it is kind of video game-y, but there are 2 reasons I think it would be worthwhile:

 1)Add some noise to the system.
-If a generation player came along that you would trade your entire draft for, the last place team couldn’t sit on their standing position and out-bid everyone, other bottom feeders could outbid them if they out-scored them by the appropriate margins.
+If a generational player came along that you would trade your entire draft for, the last place team couldn’t sit on their standing position and out-bid everyone, other bottom feeders could outbid them if they out-scored them by the appropriate margins.
 Obviously, everyone is trying to score the maximum amount of goals anyway, this just keeps teams honest.

 2) Incentivization of higher scoring strategies – this is generally good for excitement.